durandaltheta/sthread/README.md

 ```

 `st::thread`s running user objects have several advantages over system threads running raw functions.
-- Sending messages to the thread is provided by the library
 - The system thread's message receive loop is managed by the library
-- The system thread's lifecycle is managed by the library
 - Objects allow for inheritance
 - Objects allow for public enumerations and child classes to be defined as part of its namespace, which is useful for organizing what messages and message payload data types the thread will listen for.
-- Objects allow for member data to be used like local variables within the `st::thread`'s receive loop
+- Objects allow for members to be used like local variables and functions within the `st::thread`'s receive loop
-- Objects allow for use of local namespace methods, instead of forcing the user to rely on lambdas, local objects or global namespace functions if further function calls are desired.
 - Objects enable RAII (Resource Acquisition is Initialization) semantics
-- Object's constructors, runtime execution (`void recv(st::message`), and destructor are broken into separate functions, which I think makes them more readable than alternatives when dealing with system threads.

 ## Requirements
 - C++11